Revenue Reverend

 F2.
 5m blue

-Note: Duston also lists a 10m red and 50m lilac-brown, but I have not seen these.
+1. Duston lists a 10m red as F1/2 (though this may be an error for my F8) and a 50m lilac-brown, which I have not seen.

 Picture